techstarta/techstarta/mentors/onboarding.md

 #### What mentors do to help

-- A learner joins a track on Talentmine and submits a solution to a challenge.
+- A learner joins a track on Techstarta and submits a solution to a challenge.
 - A Mentor gives feedback and guides the learner to a more idiomatic solution, helping them become more proficient.
 - With the help of mentors, learners complete their track lesson and challenges achieve competency in a new field.